 The Crime Laboratory Safety Committee will conduct an audit of all phases of the Chemical Hygiene Plan each year.
-Results will be provided to the Deputy Assistant Director.
+Results will be provided to the Assistant Director of Crime Laboratory Services.
 Supervisors are responsible for taking corrective action.

-2.13 References and Recommended Reading

-National Research Council, Prudent Practices for Handling Hazardous Chemicals in laboratories, National Academy Press, Washington, D.C.
-1981.

-National Research Council, Prudent Practices for Disposal of Chemicals from Laboratories, National Academy Press, Washington, D.C., 1983.

-Freeman, N.T., Introduction to Safety in the Chemical Laboratory, Academy Press, 1982.

-Manufacturing Chemists' Association, Inc., Guide For Safety In The Chemical Laboratory, D. Van Nostrand Company, Inc., 1954.

-Green, Michael E., Safety In Working With Chemicals, MacMillan Publishing Co., Inc. 1978.

-Pipitone, David A., Safe Storage of Laboratory Chemicals, Wiley & Sons, Inc. 1984.

-Code of Federal Regulations, 29 CFR part 1910 sub part Z section 1910.1450,Occupational Exposure to Hazardous Chemicals in Laboratories, 1990.

-2.14 Specific Section S&CHO Responsibilities Outlined in the Chemical Hygiene Plan:
+2.13 REFERENCES AND RECOMMENDED READING

+- National Research Council, Prudent Practices for Handling Hazardous Chemicals in Laboratories, National Academy Press, Washington, D.C.
+1981. - National Research Council, Prudent Practices for Disposal of Chemicals from Laboratories, National Academy Press, Washington, D.C., 1983. - Freeman, N.T., Introduction to Safety in the Chemical Laboratory, Academy Press, 1982. - Manufacturing Chemists' Association, Inc., Guide For Safety In The Chemical Laboratory, D. Van Nostrand Company, Inc., 1954. - Green, Michael E., Safety In Working With Chemicals, MacMillan Publishing Co., Inc. 1978. - Pipitone, David A., Safe Storage of Laboratory Chemicals, Wiley & Sons, Inc. 1984. - Code of Federal Regulations, 29 CFR part 1910 sub part Z section 1910.1450,Occupational Exposure to Hazardous Chemicals in Laboratories, 1990.

+2.14 SPECIFIC SECTION S&CHO RESPONSIBILITIES OUTLINED IN THE CHEMICAL HYGIENE PLAN:

-Sec.
-2.4.C.3 Shower and eyewash stations shall be inspected monthly, and the inspection shall be documented by the Section S&CHO.
-Sec.
+- Sec.
+2.4.C.3 Shower and eyewash stations shall be inspected monthly, and the inspection shall be documented by the Section S&CHO. - Sec.
 2.6.B.4 Safety training for new employees is required.
-Should include, but not be limited to, the fire evacuation plan, location of hazardous work areas (i.e., chemical storage rooms), and other items listed in the Chemical Hygiene Plan.
-Sec.
-2.3.G.5 The labeling of reagents & chemicals shall be inspected annually by the Section S&CHO to ensure that labels have not been defaced or removed.
-Sec.
+Should include, but not be limited to, the fire evacuation plan, location of hazardous work areas (i.e., chemical storage rooms), and other items listed in the Chemical Hygiene Plan. - Sec.
+2.3.G.5 The labeling of reagents & chemicals shall be inspected annually by the Section S&CHO to ensure that labels have not been defaced or removed. - Sec.
 2.4.C.5 Fire extinguishers and any other fire safety equipment within each section will be inspected monthly by the Section S&CHO.

 Sec.
+2.9.B.1-9

-2.9.B.1-9 Work with administrators and other employees to develop and imple appropriate chemical hygiene policies and practices, Determine that facilities and training levels are adequate for the chemicals in use.
-Perform monthly, formal chemical hygiene and housekeeping insperincluding inspections of emergency equipment and document and maintain records of the inspection for a period of no less than five (years, Help project directors develop precautions and adequate facilities, Review and improve the Chemical Hygiene Plan on an annual basis Maintain overall responsibility for the laboratory operation, Ensure that workers know the chemical hygiene rules, Determine the proper level of personal protective equipment, ensure such protective equipment is available and in working order, Ensure that appropriate training has been provided to employees, ections 5) s,
+- 1. Work with administrators and other employees to develop and implement appropriate chemical hygiene policies and practices, - 2.
+Determine that facilities and training levels are adequate for the chemicals in use. - 3.
+Perform monthly, formal chemical hygiene and housekeeping inspections including inspections of emergency equipment and document and maintain records of the inspection for a period of no less than five (5) years,